Adverse Childhood Experiences (ACEs)

-Ideal for onboarding staff, volunteers and parents
+Ideal for onboarding staff, volunteers and newcomers to trauma and ACEs

 Research shows that adverse childhood experiences can impact the physical health, mental health and social well-being of individuals.
 In many cases it is known to seriously impact academic achievement, homelessness, poverty, incarceration, chronic disease, substance abuse and the ability to maintain a job.
 With knowledge of these experiences and potential outcomes parents, caregivers, co-workers, professionals and organizations can better assist individuals by identifying core issues early and prescribing better solutions that meet a person where they are at.

 This 90-minute session will discuss childhood adversity/trauma using the Adverse Childhood Experiences Study (ACEs) as the foundation for the presentation.
 It incorporates many of the works and ideas of Rob Anda, co-founder of the ACE study, and various trauma experts and research organizations.
 Additionally, the presentation includes a number of examples that help people relate research to real life scenarios.

 "Adverse childhood experiences are the single greatest unaddressed public health threat facing our nation today”.

 - Dr. Robert Block, the former President of the American Academy of Pediatrics

 OTHER COURSE DETAILS

 Format: Live, online course

 Who Should Attend: Individuals and organizations that work directly or indirectly with children, families, social and health determinants.